fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     Note that we use the same inputs as in `[2] <file:///Users/flaviagiammarino/website/docs/blog/product/posts/cfc-tsf-equity-forecasting.html#references>`__, with the exception of the *PUTCALL* index, which we had to exclude as its historical time series is not publicly available.

+We will use a context length of 30 days, meaning that the model will use as input the 30-day returns and the volatility indicators over the previous 30 days in order to predict the future 30-day returns.

 ******************************************
 Code